hpe-storage/horizon-hpe-storage-ui/README.rst

 After reloading the Horizon dashboard in your browser, log-in as an "Admin" user.
-If the plug-in was successfully loaded, you should see a new "HP Storage" panel listed at the bottom of the "Admin" section.
+If the plug-in was successfully loaded, you should see a new "HPE Storage" panel listed at the bottom of the "Admin" section.

 Uninstalling the plug-in